 The Interactions of Sex Hormones with Sex Hormone-Binding Globulin and Relevance for Transfeminine Hormone Therapy

 Sex hormones such as testosterone and estradiol bind to blood proteins like albumin and SHBG.
 This limits their biological activity by reducing their free fractions.
 Androgens decrease SHBG production while estrogens increase SHBG production.
 Hence, testosterone and estradiol can influence their own free fractions.
-Due to robust inactivation in the liver, testosterone and estradiol have relatively small influences on SHBG levels under normal circumstances.
+Due to robust inactivation in the liver, testosterone and estradiol have relatively small influences on SHBG levels under normal physiological circumstances.
 At very high levels however, they can considerably influence SHBG levels.
 During pregnancy, when there are massive increases in estradiol levels (e.g., 100-fold), a maximal 5- to 10-fold elevation in SHBG levels occurs.
 Although large increases in SHBG levels can strongly limit the biological activity of testosterone, the situation with estradiol is different.
-In late pregnancy, the percentage of estradiol that is free appears to be decreased only to around half of that of non-pregnancy.
-Earlier in pregnancy—when estradiol levels are lower—the free fractions of estradiol are reduced to a lesser extent.
-At typical therapeutic levels of estradiol in transfeminine hormone therapy, the limiting influence of SHBG on free estradiol is minimal.
+In late pregnancy, the percentage of estradiol that is free appears to be decreased only to around 60% of that of non-pregnancy.
+Earlier in pregnancy, when estradiol levels are lower, the free fractions of estradiol are reduced to a lesser extent.
+At typical therapeutic levels of estradiol in transfeminine hormone therapy (<200 pg/mL), the limiting influence of SHBG on free estradiol is minimal.
 Oral estradiol has a greater influence on SHBG production than non-oral estradiol and may be a different case however.
-But consequent lesser activity of oral estradiol is only theoretical, and available clinical studies so far haven’t reported important therapeutic differences relative to non-oral estradiol.
-In conclusion, while increased SHBG can reduce free estradiol percentages, the impact of SHBG on the effectiveness of estradiol isn’t something that transfeminine people should be too concerned about.
+In any case, consequent lesser activity of oral estradiol is only theoretical, and available clinical studies so far haven’t reported important therapeutic differences relative to non-oral estradiol.
+Although SHBG may reduce free estradiol fractions in some contexts, only relatively low estradiol levels (<50 pg/mL) appear to be needed for maximal feminization and breast development in cisgender females and transfeminine people.
+In conclusion, the influence of SHBG on the effectiveness of estradiol isn’t something that should be a major source of concern in transfeminine hormone therapy.

 There is only a single sex hormone binding site per molecule of SHBG (Moore & Bulbrook, 1988), whereas albumin has six binding sites for different substrates (Pardridge, 1988).
 Androgens and estradiol have high affinity for SHBG (nM) and low affinity for albumin (μM) (Moore & Bulbrook, 1988; Hammond, 2016).
 However, albumin levels are several orders of magnitude higher than SHBG levels (μM vs. nM), so this serves to balance out the fractions of sex hormone bound to each protein (Hammond, 2016).
 Androgens have higher affinities for SHBG than do estradiol or other estrogens.
 Estradiol has only about 10 to 20% of the affinity of dihydrotestosterone (DHT) and 33 to 50% of the affinity of testosterone for SHBG (Anderson, 1974; Ojasoo & Raynaud, 1978; Pugeat, Dunn, Nisula, 1981).
 As such, testosterone and DHT bind more strongly to SHBG than does estradiol.